In The Beginning

 From Strength to Strength

 As the number of members increased and we became more financial we were able to purchase more automatic traps and have two more ranges.
 This growth allowed us to hold a National event.
 In 1998 the Australian Sporting Clay Championship and the inaugural English Sporting Championship were held at Cooma.
 This was the first year the National event was held over three days.
 South Australia held the 1997 Nationals and was to be the English Sporting Championship inaugural shoot, but torrential rain washed out the event without a shot being fired.
 At the completion of the Cooma Nationals the range layout was recognised by those in attendance as one of the best in the country.

 Where we are now

-The Cooma Club is well known for its unique Easter Classic, one of the only 200 target events in Australia.
+The Cooma Club is well known for its unique Easter Classic, one of only a handful of 200 target events in Australia.
 This event has now grown to a 4 day carnival, holding the NSW 20 gauge State Championship, NSW Side by Side State Championship and a NSW State Team Selection incorporated with the Classic.
 Shooters travel from all corners of Australia for the 350 targets on offer, which is the largest sporting clay event in Australia.
-In 2014 we held the 31st Easter Classic with 120 shooters in attendance.The club now boasts 15 automatic traps, 3 ranges with the ability to cater for well over 200 shooters.
+In 2014 we held the 31st Easter Classic with 120 shooters in attendance.The club now boasts 26 automatic traps, 3 ranges with the ability to cater for well over 200 shooters.